 I have used alternative therapies, and as explained throughout this post, they have done wonders for my health.

 According to Oxford:

 Any of a range of medical therapies that are not regarded as orthodox by the medical profession, such as herbalism, naturopathy, and crystal healing.

-To say it another way, alternative therapies are therapeutic practices that are not part of conventional medicine.
+To say it another way, alternative medicine or alternative therapies are therapeutic practices that are not part of conventional medicine.

 There are more than 100 systems of alternative medicines in practice all over the world.

 The First World Congress of Alternative Medicines was held in Italy in 1973, convened by the Medical Faculty of the University of Rome.

 Within the USA, there are 50 institutions that use some form of alternative therapy, although they use the word integrative in their name; for example, Harvard, Stanford, Duke, and the Mayo Clinic.

 Most of them offer treatments like acupuncture, massage, and nutrition counseling, along with conventional drugs and surgery.